List of revived languages: Manchu

 The state also runs programs to revive minority cultures and languages.
 Deng Xiaoping promoted bilingual education.
 However, many programs are not suited to the ethnic culture or to passing knowledge to the younger generations.
 If the programs were created via "top-down political processes" the locals tend to look at them with distrust.
 But if they were formed via specialized governmental organizations, they fare better.
-According to Katarzyna Golik:In Mukden, the historical Manchurian capital, there is a Shenyang Manchu Association (沈阳市满族联谊会) which is active in promoting Manchurian culture.
+According to Katarzyna Golik:In Mukden, the historical Manchurian capital, there is a Shenyang Manchu Association which is active in promoting Manchurian culture.
 The Association publishes books about Manchurian folklore and history and its activities are run independently from the local government.
 Among the various classes of the Manchurian language and calligraphy some turned out to be a success.
-Beijing has the biggest and most wealthy Beijing Daxing Regency Manchu Association (北京大兴御苑满族联谊会). (pp100-101)Other support can be found internationally and on the Internet.
+Beijing has the biggest and most wealthy Beijing Daxing Regency Manchu Association. (pp100-101)Other support can be found internationally and on the Internet.
 Post-Cultural Revolution reform allowed for international studies to be done in China.
 The dying language and ethnic culture of Manchus gained attention, providing local support.
 Websites facilitate communication of language classes or articles.
 Younger generations also spread and promote their unique identity through popular Internet media.

 Despite the increased efforts to revive the Manchu language, there are many obstacles standing in the way.
 Even with increased awareness, many Manchus choose to give up their language, some opting to learn Mongolian instead.
 Manchu language is still thought of as a foreign language in a Han-dominated Chinese speaking country.
 Obstacles are also found when gaining recognition from the state.
 Resistance through censorship prevented the performing of Banjin festivals, a festival in recognition of a new reconstructed Manchu identity, in Beijing.